Vikramansen/HPC_Branch_Predeiction_Suite/README.md

-# HPC_Branch_Predeiction
+# HPC_Branch_Predeiction_Analysis_Suite

 # Overview

-This project is designed to compare the performance of various branch prediction strategies.
-It includes scripts to generate branch prediction datasets and to compare the effectiveness of different predictors, including Always Taken, Never Taken, Bimodal, GShare, and Perceptron predictors.
+In the realm of High-Performance Computing (HPC), where every cycle counts, the Branch Predictor Analysis Suite emerges as a cutting-edge toolset, crucial for optimizing processor efficiency.
+This advanced project is ingeniously crafted to delve into the intricacies of branch prediction strategies, a cornerstone in modern CPU design.
+It encompasses a suite of sophisticated scripts, meticulously designed for generating comprehensive branch prediction datasets and for conducting an in-depth comparative analysis of various state-of-the-art predictors.
+This includes, but is not limited to, Always Taken, Never Taken, Bimodal, GShare, and Perceptron predictors.
+The suite stands as an invaluable asset for HPC enthusiasts, researchers, and professionals, offering insights that drive the next generation of processor performance enhancements.

 # File Descriptions